Aarononomous/MCR/README.md

 This is under heavy development.
 Please don't let that dissuade you from sending suggestions or requests.

+The Jupyter notebook within this module is used for testing.
+If you change the code in the Python files, don't forget to `mcr.reload()`!

+### TODO

+1. move library to new folder and files

+2. update GitHub

+    * add readme

+3. split MCR into files

+4. remove space in labels

+5. clip field to [0,1]

+6. add nodes for empty spaces

+7. add graph functions (as stubs)to MCR

+8. display graphs over the image

+9. implement basic graph-handling

+10. import shape colors from SVG's

+11. overlap colors?

+12. graph library

+13.add tolerance for point comparisons

+14. shape adjacency to (labeled) graph - partition of the plane
+    * special case where $s$ and $g$ are in the same partition

+15. When ordering obstacles by property x in some algorithm, can we color them to show the order?

 ## Author

 * [Aaron Jacobson](http://aaron-jacobson.com)